Tacit collusion: Price leadership

-Tacit collusion in auctions
+Auctions

 In repeated auctions, bidders might participate in a tacit collusion to keep bids low.
 A profitable collusion is possible, if the number of bidders is finite and the identity of the winner is publicly observable.
 It can be very difficult or even impossible for the seller to detect such collusion from the distribution of bids only.
 In case of spectrum auctions, some sources claim that a tacit collusion is easily upset:"It requires that all the bidders reach an implicit agreement about who should get what.
 With thirty diverse bidders unable to communicate about strategy except through their bids, forming such unanimous agreement is difficult at best."

 Nevertheless, Federal Communications Commission (FCC) experimented with precautions for spectrum auctions like restricting visibility of bids, limiting the number of bids and anonymous bidding.
 So called click-box bidding used by governmental agencies in spectrum auctions restricts the number of valid bids and offers them as a list to a bidder to choose from.
 Click-box bidding was invented in 1997 by FCC to prevent bidders from signalling bidding information by embedding it into digits of the bids.
 Economic theory predicts a higher difficulty for tacit collusions due to those precautions.
 In general, transparency in auctions always increases the risk of a tacit collusion.

-Algorithmic tacit collusion
+Algorithms

 Once the competitors are able to use algorithms to determine prices, a tacit collusion between them imposes a much higher danger.
 E-commerce is one of the major premises for algorithmic tacit collusion.
 Complex pricing algorithms are essential for the development of e-commerce.
-European Commissioner Margrethe Vestager mentioned an early example of algorithmic tacit collusion in her speech on "Algorithms and Collusion" on March 16, 2017, described as follows:
+European Commissioner Margrethe Vestager mentioned an early example of algorithmic tacit collusion in her speech on "Algorithms and Collusion" on 16 March 2017, described as follows:

 "A few years ago, two companies were selling a textbook called The Making of a Fly.
 One of those sellers used an algorithm which essentially matched its rival’s price.
 That rival had an algorithm which always set a price 27% higher than the first.
 The result was that prices kept spiralling upwards, until finally someone noticed what was going on, and adjusted the price manually.
 By that time, the book was selling – or rather, not selling – for 23 million dollars a copy."